 - negotiating resolution for treatment of security and surveillance systems in the DOE’s consumer electronics programs

-- representing a farmer in successful administrative proceedings before the United States Department of Agriculture involving issues under the Biomass Crop Assistance Program to recover matching payments.
+- representing a farm cooperative in successful administrative proceedings before the USDA involving issues under the Biomass Crop Assistance Program to recover matching payments.